Detailed Instructions to Vote By Mail

 Complete an Absentee Ballot Request Form

-Registered voters in North Carolina must request an absentee ballot with an official N.C.
-Absentee Ballot Request Form.
+Registered voters in North Carolina must request an absentee ballot with an official NC Absentee Ballot Request Form.
 There are two ways to access and submit the form:

 1. Online: